-At Belmont Behavioral Hospital, an ODD treatment center in Philadelphia, our experienced treatment professionals understand the impact that ODD has on an individual’s life.
+At Belmont Behavioral Health System, an ODD treatment center in Philadelphia, our experienced treatment professionals understand the impact that ODD has on an individual’s life.
 We offer comprehensive treatment that is designed to help gently modify these behaviors with the goal of helping each individual have better relationships and a more peaceful life.
 If you believe that you or a loved one may show symptoms of ODD, the dedicated treatment center at our hospital can help.

 Helping a loved one get treatment for ODD